EternityForest/KaithemAutomation/help.md

 stop it later.
 If you try to play a sound under the same handle as a stil-playing sound, the old one will be stopped.
 Defaults to PRIMARY.

-Kaithem will look in the audio search paths specified in the audio-paths config option if the path is relative.
-By default it will only look in kaithem's built in audio folder, which contains the following: alert.ogg, which is a simple chime type alert, and error.ogg, a short harsh buzzing alarm.
-Mpg123 seems to support ogg files but it doesn't appear to be docmented.

 With the mplayer backend, if you give it a video file, it will likely open a window and play it.
 Passing fs=True may allow you to play fullscreen, but any use of this "hidden feature" is very experimental.